240 – Dress Code

 2. A denial of a request for accommodation must state the reasons for such denial.

-XIV.
+XV.
 Applicability

-XV.
+XVI.
 Unserviceable Uniform

 If an HCSO-issued part of the uniform becomes unserviceable, the employee must return the item to Uniform Supply for replacement.

-XVI.
-Off-Duty Requirements for Deputies
+XVII.
+Off-Duty Requirements For Deputies

 This section does not apply when the deputy is engaged in activities (e.g., sports) that make carrying such identification and weapon impractical or during activities such as attending educational classes, a place of worship, or traveling outside the State of Texas.